kollegorna/acf-relationship-multisite/README.md

+This is a fork of [tmconnect/acf-relationship-multisite](https://github.com/tmconnect/acf-relationship-multisite) containing just the version of the plugin for ACF 5.2.7 and newer.
+[Related issue](https://github.com/tmconnect/acf-relationship-multisite/issues/19).

 # Advanced Custom Fields: Relationship Multisite

 Get post, pages and custom post types from another site of your WordPress Multisite installation.